Moravian instruments, Inc., source: https://www.gxccd.com/art?id=579&lang=409, printed: 28.09.2020 0:12:39

 Generally, many sensor characteristics depend on the used gain.
 Hence, we provide two lists of parameters for both minimal and maximal gain.

-Please note the values stated above are not published by sensor manufacturer, but determined from acquired images.
-Results may slightly vary depending on particular sensor and other factors (e.g. sensor temperature), but also on the software used to determine these values.
+Please note the values stated above are not published by sensor manufacturer, but determined from acquired images using the SIPS software package.
+Results may slightly vary depending on the test run, on the particular sensor and other factors (e.g. sensor temperature, sensor illumination conditions etc.), but also on the software used to determine these values, as the method is based on statistical analysis of sensor response to light.

 C2 cameras are capable of very short exposures.
 The shortest exposure time is 125 μs (1/8000 of second).
 This is also the step, by which the exposure time is expressed.
 So, the second shortest exposure is 250 μs etc.